johnbywater/quantdsl/README.md

 of value.
 User defined functions generate extensive dependency graphs that effectively model and evaluate exotic derivatives.

+## Definition and implementation

 The syntax of Quant DSL expressions has been
 [formally defined](http://www.appropriatesoftware.org/quant/docs/quant-dsl-definition-and-proof.pdf),
 the semantic model is supported with mathematical proofs.

 This package is an implementation of the language in Python.
 Function definitions are also supported, to ease construction of Quant DSL expressions.

-The import statement is also supported to allow function definitions to be used from a library.
+The import statement is also supported to allow function definitions to be used from a library (see below).

-## Usage Example

-The library provides a convenience function `calc_and_plot()` can be used to evaluate contracts.

-Steps for evaluating a contract include: specification of a model of a contract; calibration of a price process for the underlying prices; simulation of future prices underlying the contract; and evaluation of the contract model against the simulation.
+Steps for evaluating a contract include: specification of a model of a contract; calibration of a stochastic process for the underlying prices; simulation using the price process of future prices underlying the contract; and evaluation of the contract model against the simulation.

 The library provides an application class `QuantDslApplication` which has methods that support these steps: `compile()`, `simulate()` and `evaluate()`.

-The function `calc_and_plot()` uses those methods of that application to evaluate contracts.
+The library also provides a convenience function `calc()` uses those methods of that application to evaluate contracts.

+## Example of usage

+The examples below use the library function `calc()` to evaluate contracts.

 ```python
 from quantdsl.interfaces.calcandplot import calc_and_plot